 DESIGN TEAM Eva Castro, Li Gann, Ulla Hell, Bo Jing, Sheng Jing, Holger Kehne, Lewen, Xiang Li, Wenling Li, Xiaoju Liao, Liu, Tool Nampanwiwat, Libny Pacheco, Peter Pichler, Pingshan Qu, Chuan Wang, Zeqing Xu

-Another important aspect of this building is its integration with the ground plane.
+Another important aspect is the integration of the building with the ground plane.
 Sunken two meters into the earth, visitors descend to the entrance.
-The volume of excavated earth is diverted to mounds surrounding the building as an articulated landscape that, together with the built volumes, is shaped to maximize rainwater collection into specifically designed water pools.
-These water pools drain into two large water bodies at either end of the building.
-In this way, the building appears as a bridge spanning across a river.
-Additionally, the water bodies pre-cool the air intake on the east side, significantly adding to the natural ventilation process all year round.
+The volume of excavated earth is redistributed as hills surrounding the building, forming an articulated landscape which, together with the built volumes, maximizes rainwater collection in specially designed water basins.
+These basins feed into two large water bodies, making the building appear as a bridge over a river while also cooling the air intake for natural ventilation.